officelearn/azure-docs.sv-se/articles/sql-data-warehouse/sql-data-warehouse-load-from-azure-data-lake-store.md

 -- FIELD_TERMINATOR: Marks the end of each field (column) in a delimited text file -- STRING_DELIMITER: Specifies the field terminator for data of type string in the text-delimited file.
 -- DATE_FORMAT: Specifies a custom format for all date and time data that might appear in a delimited text file.
--- Use_Type_Default: Store all Missing values as NULL
+-- Use_Type_Default: Store missing values as default for datatype.

 CREATE EXTERNAL FILE FORMAT TextFileFormat
 WITH